sous-chefs/rvm/README.md

     end

 ## rvm_global_gem

-This resource will use the `rvm_gem` resource to manage a gem in the *global* gemset accross all RVM rubies.
+This resource will use the `rvm_gem` resource to manage a gem in the *global* gemset accross all RVM Rubies.
 An entry will also be made/removed in RVM's *global.gems* file.
 See the Opscode [package resource][package_resource] and [gem package options][gem_package_options] pages for more details.